-Multi-Level Security Arming is a feature that allows the user to select which of the system's inputs or sensors will be active and which will be bypassed when the system is armed.
-(See Table of Zones section of this guide.)
-Multi-Level Security Arming can only be accessed from a standard configuration transmitter.
-Pressing the arm button of the standard configuration transmitter again within five seconds of arming the system will activate the Multi-Level Security feature.
+Multi-Level Security Arming is only available when using an optional Radar Master transmitter that has been configured with separate transmitter buttons for arming and disarming.
+Multi-Level Security Arming allows you to select which of the system's inputs or sensors will be active or bypassed at the time that the system is armed.
+(See Table of Zones section.)
+Pressing the arm button again within five seconds of arming the system will activate Multi-Level Security Arming.
 Each time the arm button is pressed again, a different security level is selected.
-The different levels of security are selected as follows:
+The different security levels can be selected as follows:

-- Pressing one time: The siren chirps once.
-The system is armed. - Pressing a second time within five seconds: The siren chirps twice followed by a long chirp.
-Zone Two is now bypassed. - Pressing a third time within five seconds: The siren chirps three times followed by a long chirp.
-Zone Four is now bypassed. - Pressing a fourth time within five seconds: The siren chirps four times followed by a long chirp.
-Zones Two and Four are now bypassed. - Pressing a fifth time within five seconds: The siren chirps five times followed by a long chirp.
+- ➤ Pressing the arm button once: The siren chirps once.
+The system is armed. - ➤ Pressing the arm button twice within five seconds: The siren chirps twice followed by a long chirp.
+Zone Two is now bypassed. - ➤ Pressing the arm button a third time within five seconds: The siren chirps three times followed by a long chirp.
+Zone Four is now bypassed. - ➤ Pressing the arm button a fourth time within five seconds: The siren chirps four times followed by a long chirp.
+Zones Two and Four are now bypassed. - ➤ Pressing the arm button a fifth time within five seconds: The siren chirps five times followed by a long chirp.
 All input zones, except the ignition, are now bypassed.